davewatters/sectech-ci-pp5/README.md

 typing_extensions==4.2.0
 urllib3==1.26.9
 ```
 - Create a Django `SECRET_KEY` environment variable (any randomly generated string of 40+ characters should do).
-In development create a `.env` or `env.py` file for environment variables - see the provided `.env_template` for commonly used vars.
+In development create a `.env` or `env.py` file for environment variables - see the provided `.env_example` for commonly used vars.
 In production, see below for how to set the config vars in the Heroku deployment settings tab.
 There are a number of free web sites where you can generate a random secret key.
 In my development environment I used the following
 ```
 openssl rand -base64 32
 ```